zefang-liu/TPP-Embedding/README.md

-# TPP-LLM-Embedding: Temporal Event Sequence Retrieval
+# \[NAACL'25 KnowledgeNLP\] TPP-Embedding: Temporal Event Sequence Retrieval

-This repository contains the code and resources for **TPP-LLM-Embedding**, a model designed for retrieving temporal event sequences from textual descriptions.
+This repository contains the code and resources for **TPP-Embedding**, a model designed for retrieving temporal event sequences from textual descriptions.
 It integrates **[TPP-LLM](https://github.com/zefang-liu/TPP-LLM)** to generate shared embeddings for event sequences and descriptions, enabling efficient retrieval based on semantic and temporal information.
 For more details, please refer to our [paper](https://arxiv.org/abs/2410.14043).

 ## Features